 - Tariffs: India has the second largest wireless network in the world.
 With the price of cellular handset as well as mobile (wireless) tariff reducing, there was an increasing adoption of wireless communications.
 Today the Indian telecom industry is already witnessing the lowest telecom tariff globally.

 - Broadband: Broadband services and subscribers have grown in leaps and bounds over the past years.
-However broadband penetration is still very low particularly in the rural areas.
+While broadband penetration is still low particularly in the rural areas, there have been many efforts made in this direction by the Government through projects such as the Prime Minister’s Wi-Fi Access Network Interface (PM-WANI).
 Broadband connectivity directly correlates with the growth of economy, as it helps improve the flow of information across various elements of the economy.
 It is expected that there will be a major expansion of broadband usage.
-Further, with the improvements in broadband capacity it is expected that various network bottlenecks would be reduced.
+Further, there has been a rise in satellite broadband services globally too.

-- Manufacturing: The telecom equipment sector is completely deregulated.
-The Government has been trying very hard to ensure that India becomes a hub of telecom manufacturing.
+- Manufacturing: The telecom equipment sector is lightly regulated with registration categories such as the Infrastructure Provider – Category I registration.
+The Government has tried to ensure that India becomes a hub of telecom manufacturing.
 With its proven track record in the skill-intensive industries and the global trend to manufacture and source products in low cost countries, India is well placed to emerge as one of the leading hubs for manufactured exports.

 The important departments that regulate the telecom industry in India are as follows: